-- Never use an open flame to test for LP gas leaks.
+- All pilot lights must be extinguished and appliances turned off while refilling the fuel tank or LP gas tank. - Never smoke while refilling vehicle fuel tank or LP gas tank. - Never use an open flame to test for LP gas leaks.
 Replace all protective covers and caps on LP system after filling.
 Make sure valve is closed and the door is latched securely. - Never connect natural gas to the LP gas system. - When lighting range burners, do not turn burner controls to "On" and allow gas to escape before lighting match. - Portable fuel-burning equipment, including wood and charcoal grills and stoves shall not be used inside the recreational vehicle.
 The use of this equipment inside the recreational vehicle may cause fires or asphyxiation. - LP gas regulators must always be installed with the diaphragm vent facing downward.
 Regulators are equipped with a protective cover.
 Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage, which could result in excessive gas pressure causing fire or explosion. - The following warning label is located in the cooking area to remind you to provide an adequate supply of fresh air for combustion.

-It is not safe to use cooking appliances for comfort heating.

-Cooking appliances need fresh air for safe operation.
-Before operation:

-- Open overhead vent or turn on exhaust fan and; - · Open window.
+IT IS NOT SAFE TO USE COOKING APPLIANCES FOR COMFORT HEATING Cooking appliances need fresh air for safe operation.
+Before operation: (1) Open overhead vent or turn on exhaust fan.
+(2) Open window.
+FAILURE TO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY

-Unlike large homes, the oxygen supply inside a recreational vehicle is limited due to its size.
-To avoid danger of asphyxiation, provide proper ventilation when using the gas range top or gas oven.
-It is especially important that the gas oven and range top not be used for comfort heating.
-Danger of asphyxiation is greater when these appliances are used for long periods of time.
+Unlike homes, the amount of oxygen supply is limited due to the size of the recreational vehicle, and proper ventilation when using the cooking appliance(s) avoids dangers of asphyxiation.
+It is especially important that cooking appliances not be used for comfort heating, as the danger of asphyxiation is greater when the appliance is used for long periods of time.
+Failure to comply could result in death or serious injury.